allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `--completion-poll-seconds` controls the worker-state and log polling interval; it defaults to 30 seconds.
 - `--profile` selects the AWS profile used for provisioning and worker setup.
-- `--instance-type` defaults to `i4i.2xlarge`.
+- `--instance-type` overrides the per-unit type selected by the plan.
+When the override differs from the plan, also provide `--storage-layout` explicitly.
 - `--root-storage-type` and `--root-storage-size` default to a 200 GiB gp3 root volume.
 Materialization data uses local NVMe, not the root volume.
-- `--storage-layout single` is the default for the one-NVMe baseline.
-Use `--storage-layout raid0` only with a multi-NVMe instance type.
+- `--storage-layout auto` uses the plan: one NVMe device selects `single` and multiple devices select `raid0`.

 At execution time, the materializer refuses a cluster containing active or transitioning workers.
 Compatible stopped workers are reused; missing workers